-On Sept.
-1, 2019, Adrian Daub begins his term as the Barbara D. Finberg Director of the Clayman Institute.
-A Stanford professor of comparative literature and German studies in the School of Humanities and Sciences, Daub has been Stanford’s director of the Program in Feminist, Gender, and Sexuality Studies since 2016.
-He returns to the Clayman Institute in a leadership position after an appointment as a faculty research fellow in the 2018 academic year.
-Daub has served as director of undergraduate studies for the Division of Literatures, Cultures and Languages, director of German Studies, and is the current director of the Andrew W. Mellon Program for Postdoctoral Studies in the Humanities.
-He is the Marta Sutton Weeks Faculty Scholar in the Humanities, and recently received a Dean’s Award for Achievements in Teaching.
-With this appointment, Daub becomes the 11th director and the first man to lead the Clayman Institute for Gender Research.
+Adrian Daub is the Barbara D. Finberg Director of the Clayman Institute, a position he began in 2019.
+A Stanford professor of comparative literature and German studies in the School of Humanities and Sciences, Daub also serves as director of the Andrew W. Mellon Program for Postdoctoral Studies in the Humanities.
+Previously, Daub has served as director of undergraduate studies for the Division of Literatures, Cultures and Languages, director of German Studies, and director of the Program in Feminist, Gender, and Sexuality Studies.
+Daub is the 11th director and the first man to lead the Clayman Institute for Gender Research.